 The Castle of Chaumont-sur-Loire

-Note that the parking for the castle, and the main castle entrance, are several hundred metres from the centre of the village at the top of a long hill, so while it is possible to walk to the castle from Chaumont-sur-Loire village you are likely to prefer to drive, especially on a hot day.
+The parking for the castle and the entrance are several hundred metres from the centre of the village at the top of a long hill, so while it is possible to walk to the castle from Chaumont-sur-Loire village you are likely to prefer to drive, especially on a hot day.
 The parking is not well signposted, but there is only one road that goes up the hill from the centre of the village so you can't go far wrong!